su-squares/update-script/README.md

 # Su Squares Update Script

-This script pulls data from the [Su Squares smart contract](https://github.com/su-squares/ethereum-contract) and builds [wholeSquare.png](https://tenthousandsu.com/build/wholeSquare.png), [squarePersonalizations.json](https://tenthousandsu.com/build/squarePersonalizations.json) and the [ERC-721 metadata files](https://github.com/su-squares/tenthousandsu.com/tree/master/erc721) deployed on https://tenthousandsu.com.
+This script pulls data from the [Su Squares smart contract](https://github.com/su-squares/ethereum-contract) and builds [the website](https://github.com/su-squares/tenthousandsu.com/) deployed on https://tenthousandsu.com.

 ## Setup

 You will need **Node.js 16+** for this project.
-Here are installation instructions for macOS (tested on 10.12+).
+Here are installation instructions for macOS.

 ```sh
 # Change into the su-squares-update-script directory